ibm-cloud-docs/text-to-speech/websockets.md

 ### Opening a connection
 {: #WSopen}

-The service makes the `synthesize` method for the WebSocket Secure (WSS) protocol available at the following endpoint:
+The service makes the `/v1/synthesize` method for the WebSocket Secure (WSS) protocol available at the following endpoint:

 ```
 wss://stream.watsonplatform.net/text-to-speech/api/v1/synthesize